rusefi/rusefi_documentation/Overview/wbo/WBO.md

 * We have cj125 integration
 * We like https://github.com/mck1117/wideband even more.
 See https://rusefi.com/forum/viewtopic.php?f=4&t=1856

+# rusEFI wideband module

+rusEFI own wideband module requires one time initial programming.
+Self contained version of the board relies on custom USB header while module integrated into Hellen requires usage of ST-Link programmer hardware via TC2030 or breakout SWD pins.

 initial programming binary at https://github.com/mck1117/wideband/tree/master/for_rusefi

+At the moment only known to work using stm32cube software not ST Link utility (weird).
+In case of Hellen 5v via USB is required.

 TODO: document it better